ashirhash/rewrite-rocket/README.md

 - Gemini API for text translation and paraphrasing services.
 - Vercel for seamless deployment

-Enjoy using the tool and happy paraphrasing 😊
+Enjoy using the tool and happy paraphrasing. 😊